 Entries by Rebecca Yates

 Millennials find themselves in the stage of life that may require them to purchase their own insurance.
-After having aged out of their parent’s insurance coverage, both car and health, coverage needs may not be as black and white as one might think.
-While some millennials are deciding to put off getting married or […]
+After having aged out of their parent’s insurance coverage and buying or renting a place to live, coverage needs may not be as black and white as one might think.
+Knowing these five tips will help […]